 Allergic Reactions: How Mold Allergies Can Indicate Mold Poisoning

-If you have mold allergies, exposure to mold can trigger a range of allergic reactions that can indicate mold poisoning.
-Allergic reactions occur when your immune system overreacts to the presence of mold, releasing chemicals such as histamine into your body that cause symptoms.
+If you have mold allergies, exposure to mold can trigger a range of allergic reactions that may indicate mold poisoning.
+Allergic reactions occur when your immune system overreacts to mold exposure, releasing chemicals such as histamine that produce noticeable symptoms.

 Common allergic reactions to mold include: